andylamp/stanford_dbclass/10 - indexes and transactions/README.md

 Let's now suppose that there are five (5) types of queries commonly asked on this schema:

-* Given a course `name`, find the department offering that course.
+* Given a course name, find the department offering that course.
 * List all `studentID`s together with all of the departments they are taking courses in.
 * Given a `studentID`, find the names of all courses the student is enrolled in.
 * List the offices of instructors teaching at least one course.